Professional Liability – Frequently Asked Questions

-Professional liability insurance, or errors & omissions insurance, protects professionals (and sometimes his or her employees) or companies against third party claims for inadequate work or negligent actions which cause intangible and economic losses.
+Professional liability insurance, or errors & omissions insurance, protects professionals (and sometimes his or her employees) or companies against third-party claims for inadequate work or negligent actions that cause intangible and economic losses.
 The actions may seek to hold the professional or company responsible for advice/services provided, failure to provide advice/services or advice/services which did not have the promised results.
 Liability insurance refers to a broad spectrum of coverage that may go by different names.
 Indeed, a professional liability policy may be written for almost any occupation or profession.
-For example, doctors, dentists and hospitals carry errors & omissions insurance commonly referred to as malpractice insurance, while attorneys and accountants carry professional liability insurance.
+For example, doctors, dentists and hospitals carry errors & omissions insurance commonly referred to as malpractice insurance, while insurance litigation attorneys and accountants carry professional liability insurance.

 Professional liability disputes are governed by state law.
 California law imposes an implied duty of good faith and fair dealing (also known as insurance bad faith) on every insurance policy issued in the state, based on fundamental principles of fairness.